Ways to Give

 EXECUTIVE DIRECTOR OF DEVELOPMENT

-Based in New York and Philadelphia, Jayne has served as Managing Director of Advancement for USC Shoah Foundation since 2012.
+Based in New York and Philadelphia, Jayne has served as Managing Director of Advancement for the USC Shoah Foundation since 2012.
 Prior to joining USC, Jayne was President of The ARJAY Group and spent over 25 years as a special event, fundraising and volunteer management consultant.
 She is a graduate of The Wharton School of the University of Pennsylvania.

 Noah Ehrlich